This page contains information for partner organisations

 - Reduction in contacting GPs and other acute hospitals

 - Increase in contact with other services, particularly community services

 - Potential time saving enables staff to contact other organisations that aren’t on HIE

 Connecting information with a Health Information Exchange (HIE) has benefits that resonate across the continuum of care.
 Typically, this could be things like an A&E consultant immediately seeing pre-existing conditions and medication allergies, community nurses accessing test results and scans from their patient’s home, or a GP being able to see that their patient has a specialist appointment soon and equipping them with the right questions to maximise their treatment and get a better outcome...... [read more]

 There is no doubt about it – providing excellent patient care requires our care teams to have access to the most up-to-date information available........ [read more]

 Keeping health and care information safe and ensuring residents understand their choices about how it is used

-If a resident decides they don't want to be part of the shared record, they can choose to object and opt-out.
+If a resident decides they don't want to be part of the joined-up record, they can choose to opt-out.

 As each organisation prepares to share records they will publish a privacy notice and residents will be informed to via communications materials in local health and care settings affected, which will explain how their information will be used, alongside the benefits.
-Information on how to object, and opt out, will be included in this.
+Information on how to opt out will be included in this.

 These materials will be developed in collaboration with resident representatives.